SaajidahMoh/JETHomeTask/README.md

 ## Future Improvements
 - **Postcode Validation:** Implement validation for postcode and embedding my NoRestaurantView to show if it was not a valid postcode or no restaurants were found.
 Whilst I did try to implement this with the AsyncDispatch to perform the tasks asynchronously, there was a problem with showing the NoRestaurantView when it was making the call.
 - **Image Storage:** For my categories and filtering flavours capabiltiies, my images are stored in the application's assets to replicate the JET application.
 It would be more effective to continue using Kingfisher to retrieve the images from a secure, online database which would take up less storage and improve the applications performance.
-- **Map Integration:** Although I have implemented a map for when users select a restaurant, it would be more beneficial to implement a separate, interactive map for users to view all nearby locations with filtering capabilities.
+- **Map Integration:** Although I have implemented a map for when users select a restaurant, it would be more beneficial to implement a separate, interactive map that can be on a full screen for users to view all nearby locations with filtering capabilities.
 - **Geocoding and Unit Testing:** I implemented reverse geocoding to get the users postcode based on their location (coordinates).
 However, my application started to glitch later on despite it working perfectly.
 It would have been more robust if I had more time to learn and effectively apply unit tests, rather than manually running the application each time to test user journey’s and input, which was time-consuming.
 - **Deprecated Code:** Some code is deprecated but still works.
 It may not be up to date with the latest iOS updates, such as authorizationStatus(), mapAnnotation, and onChange().
 - **Interface Improvement:** Although I used JET’s Brand Box to ensure my application was accessible, I could improve the interface by reducing the amount of information displayed and replacing cuisine types with icons.